How Liberal Arts Engineering Degrees Prepare Students for an AI Future

 What Is a Liberal Arts Engineering Degree—And Why Does It Matter?

-Liberal arts engineering—sometimes called liberal engineering or general engineering—is not a diluted or lesser version of traditional engineering.
-Liberal arts engineering programs often meet rigorous standards, including ABET accreditation (a key credentialing body for engineering programs), while intentionally embedding engineering within the broader context of the humanities, social sciences, and natural sciences.
+Liberal arts engineering is a course of study that intentionally embeds engineering within the broader context of the humanities, social sciences, and natural sciences.
 Students learn core technical skills—design, modeling, instrumentation—and examine how these tools intersect with ethical, communicative, and societal complexity.

+Sometimes called liberal engineering or general engineering, liberal arts engineering is not a diluted or lesser version of traditional engineering.
+Liberal arts engineering programs often meet rigorous standards, including ABET accreditation (a key credentialing body for engineering programs.)
 Crucially, these are not simply engineering majors housed at liberal arts colleges—they are purposefully designed to reflect liberal arts values at every level.

 This integrated approach makes them especially appealing to students who are interested in STEM but undecided about a specific engineering field—offering a flexible path that supports broad technical and intellectual development.

-Where Can You Find Liberal Arts Engineering Programs?
+What Colleges Offer Liberal Arts Engineering Programs?

 Programs at institutions like Smith College and Swarthmore College—early leaders in this space—and newer efforts at Wake Forest University, Boston College, and Brandeis University exemplify this model.

-Many colleges offer engineering within a liberal arts setting, and in my article “Illuminating Your Path to an Engineering Major and Career,” I share a range of such options.
 Liberal arts engineering degrees are not simply defined by the type of college that houses them.
 They are intentionally built to reflect liberal arts values in their pedagogy, curriculum, and institutional mission.
 They don’t just coexist with the humanities—they are fundamentally shaped by them.

 Liberal Arts Engineering at Brandeis: A Case Study